QVeris

 • Interactive REPL with colored output, spinners, and codegen (curl / Python / JS)

-• Agent-native: --json output, --dry-run validation, stdin pipes, structured exit codes
+• Agent-native: --json output, probe validation and quoting, --dry-run preview, structured exit codes

 • Session index shortcuts (30-min TTL) + qveris usage / qveris ledger for charge_outcome audit